Summer Reading Lists 2023

 Please notify Sarah Richards as soon as you have registered for an SAT or are planning to register for an ACT, so that she can begin to arrange for the necessary number of proctors and testing rooms.

 For the ACT, an evaluation must be current within a three-year period

 ACT applications are submitted after a student registers for specific test dates and indicates they will be requesting testing accommodations.
 Therefore, we recommend that students register and apply for accommodations a few months earlier than the date on which they actually plan to take the test.
 This way, in case an application has been denied the first time around, we have time to appeal the decision.
 However, technically, the deadline for submitting an accommodations application is three weeks before the date of a student’s first ACT.

 Unlike the College Board’s accommodations procedure for the PSAT, a student need not formally apply for accommodations when taking practice ACT, which is administered at Saint Ann’s on an in-house basis in November of sophomore year.
 However, should they decide to take the actual ACT as a junior, then a formal application to ACT must be filed.

 Alternate Format Practice Tests

 To request alternate format practice tests please click here.

-School-Based Testers taking the ACT are given a 3-week window (which starts on the designated ACT national test date: http://www.actstudent.org/regist/dates.html) during which they can arrange their test with Sarah R. It is especially important to consult with Sarah R. when a student plans to take the ACT, because of that flexibility with scheduling.
+Students with Special Testing or School-Based Testers taking the ACT are given a 2-week window (which starts on the designated ACT national test date: http://www.actstudent.org/regist/dates.html) during which they can arrange their test with Sarah R. It is especially important to consult with Sarah R. when a student plans to take the ACT, because of that flexibility with scheduling.
 Sarah R. will work with the student to set up a test schedule that is reasonable and practical.
 ACT scores become available 3-8 weeks after the test.